Office for the Protection of Research Subjects (OPRS)

 What is the process for submitting a PI-level plan approval notice?

-Each PI is responsible for submitting a plan that is reviewed at the level of his/her/zir department and then school, to ensure comprehensive adherence to the school’s Provost approved school-level plan, including those related to participant and study personnel safety practices.
+Each PI is responsible for submitting a PI-level Plan that is reviewed at the level of his/her/zir department and then school, to ensure comprehensive adherence to the school’s Provost approved school-level plan, including those related to participant and study personnel safety practices.
+In the event you are at a location that does not have a Research Dean (e.g., Institute for Creative Technologies), please contact the Office of Research for guidance.

 Keck School of Medicine (KSOM) and LAC+USC